 Essentially, the work-life balance is way off-scale.
 You realize that if you don’t do something to become more productive at your business, working from home isn’t going to be ideal.
 Though there are likely plenty of factors that keep you distracted from your business and cause you to waste time, here are two very important elements to consider for improved productivity as a work-from-home mom:

 Set Work Hours (And Stick to Them)

-Though flexibility is one of the perks of being a work at home, mom, too much freedom and flexibility can reduce your productivity.
+Though flexibility is one of the perks of being a work-at-home mom, too much freedom and flexibility can reduce your productivity.
 So, it is ideal to have set hours where your focus is solely on work.
-Sure, there may be times when you have to step out for a doctor’s appointment or function at the kid’s school, but the idea is to choose a time of day where you can (for the most part) free yourself from personal responsibilities and distractions and focus on running your business.
+Sure, there may be times when you have to step out for a doctor’s appointment or function at the kid’s school, but the idea is to choose a time of day when you can (for the most part) free yourself from personal responsibilities and distractions and focus on running your business.

 Once you’ve set those hours, it is important that you stick to them as if you were commuting to work every day.
 During those timeframes, you are to focus on the business and leave all other distractions and responsibilities until you are off the clock.
 If there is an important personal matter, you must tend to schedule it in advance so that you can plan your work week accordingly.

-When you’re a work at home mom, time management is one of the most difficult hurdles to overcome.
+When you’re a work-at-home mom, time management is one of the most difficult hurdles to overcome.
 You want to be passionate about your business, but at the same time, being home with the freedom and flexibility to work as you see fit, you can easily become sidetracked with everything going on around you.
-Try focusing on the two concepts provided above while also determining other underlying causes for your slowed productivity for better work at home experience.
+Try focusing on the two concepts provided above while also determining other underlying causes for your slowed productivity for a better work-at-home experience.